bradtho/bradtho.github.io/_posts/2021-06-09-enable-azure-container-registry.md

 classes: wide
 ---

-> When writing my post about [setting up CICD Integration between GitHub and Azure Security Center](/technology/github-and-azure-security/) I quickly realised that on of the major components was setting up Azure Container Registry (ACR) yet bogging down the reader with a full how-to of setting up programmatic access between GitHub Actions and ACR would detract from the main purpose of showing how Container Scanning works.
+> When writing my post about [setting up CICD Integration between GitHub and Azure Security Center](/technology/github-and-azure-security/) I quickly realised that one of the major components was setting up Azure Container Registry (ACR).
+I really didn't want to bog down the reader with a full how-to of setting up programmatic access between GitHub Actions and ACR and felt it would detract from the main purpose of showing how Container Scanning works.
 So here's a side-post on how to get ACR up and running with a Service Principal that you can use with GitHub Actions.
 {: .notice--success}

 ### Create an Azure Container Registry

 Setting up ACR is a fairly trivial process.
 Create a resource group and stick ACR into it.
-However, as with most things that are simple integration can be a little bit tedious as you'll see as we move through the steps.
+However, as with most things that are simple to install, the integration can be a little bit tedious as you'll see as we move through the steps.
 Also, [here's](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-best-practices) some design considerations for ACR - definitely worth a read if you're wanting to use ACR in production.

 {% highlight bash %}